derek-dchu/awesome-note/java_concurrency.md

     2. call `run()` method
 * `start()` can be only called once, or it throws a `IllegalThreadStateException`, because it cannot be reset from DEAD to READY.

+### How to stop a thread
+Doesn't support.
+Because stop a thread during running may lead to memory leak.

 ### Thread Lifecycle
 Four stages:
 1. READY: